 For the adults, be sure to head to Bram's Banquet.
 Beg, borrow and bite to get tickets to this one.
 Just kidding, but seriously… This is a five-course banquet hosted by Dracula himself in the crypt of Christ Church Cathedral.
 Dinner in a crypt?!
 It really doesn't get more creepingly cool than that!

 Imagine an underground party where ghosts and ghouls come out to play, where the wine flows freely and you'll be left for undead on the dance floor.
 As you emerge to the silent surface of the Cathedral grounds, you'd never know about the devilish deeds going on below the city.
 Buahhahaha.

 The Bram Stoker Festival takes place annually in late October.
-Check the official Bram Stoker Festival website closer to the time for 2014 dates and event details.
+Check the official Bram Stoker Festival website for event details.
 Note: Some events require advanced reservation/ticket purchase.
-You’d be a ghoul to miss out!
+You'd be a ghoul to miss out!